Tamper Detection Mechanism (Experimental)¶

 -

-Using OpenSSL Command-Line Tool: Follow the Krux documentation to verify the firmware's signature manually.
+Using OpenSSL Command-Line Tool: Follow from pre-built official release instructions to verify the firmware's signature manually.
 This method provides a high level of assurance but requires familiarity with command-line operations.

 -